mathjax/MathJax-test/web/docs/source/writing-tests.rst

 reference.
-However even in simple cases, the rendering of a page depends on too many parameters such as operating system and browser, default text size, type of fonts used, default zoom factor etc. A better approach borrowed from Mozilla is to use a Web page for both the test and reference page.
+However even in simple cases, the rendering of a page depends on too many parameters such as operating system and browser, default text size, type of fonts used, default zoom factor etc. A better approach borrowed from Mozilla is to use a Web page for both the test and reference pages.

 For example, suppose we want to check that ``<mstyle/>`` supports the attributes of the ``<mfenced/>`` element.
 Then the test page